 HAND-DUG PIERS mine a small vertical pit below the existing foundation.
 Reinforcing steel is placed within the pit, and then excavation is backfilled with concrete.
 A hydraulic jack pre-loads the underpinning pier, then stiff cement mortar is packed to complete the connection.
 Hand-dug piers are installed in a phased sequence.
-They are suitable for relatively stable soils above ground water, or when water can be readily drawn down by wells without risk of subsidence to existing structures.
+They are suitable for relatively stable soils above groundwater or when water can be readily drawn down by wells without the risk of subsidence to existing structures.

 SLANT DRILLED SOLDIER PILES are placed directly below the existing structure by drilling an inclined oversized hole, and then pushing the steel pile into a vertical position below the foundation.
 A shallow hand-dug pier is used to create clearance for the pile head directly below the existing structure.
 As excavation proceeds, lagging is placed between slant drilled piles.
-Alternately jet grouting can construct a continuous soil cement wall spanning between the soldier piles before the start of adjacent excavation.
+Alternatively, jet grouting can construct a continuous soil cement wall spanning between the soldier piles before the start of adjacent excavation.

 JET GROUTING injects grout slurry through horizontal nozzles at high pressure and flow rate, hydraulically eroding and mixing soil in situ.
 Small diameter tooling (2 to 4 inches) is advanced, then slowly rotated and withdrawn while jetting to form columns of cemented ground, with a diameter typically from 2 to 4 feet.
 Underpinning jet grout columns are installed on an incline below adjacent structures.
 The system is applied in erodible soils, such as sands, silts, and clays, and is particularly useful below the water table.
 Jet grouting creates an improved soil block that acts as a gravity mass providing direct vertical support as well as lateral earth retention.
 Jetting can be combined with other structural underpinning solutions such as micropiles or slant-drilled piles.